Olympus E-5 vs E-P1

-Both the E-5 and the E-P1 have been discontinued, but can regularly be found used on eBay.
+Both the E-5 and the E-P1 have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-P1 Manual.
+Further information on the features and operation of the E-5 and E-P1 can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-P1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-5 and the Olympus E-P1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better jpgs: Has a more modern image processing engine (TruePic V+ vs TruePic V).

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.